sergey-sobolev/stompest/src/core/README.txt

 Asynchronous Client
 ===================

 The asynchronous client is based on `Twisted <http://twistedmatrix.com/>`_, a very mature and powerful asynchronous programming framework.
-In order to keep the stompest package self-consistent, the asynchronous client is available as a separate package `stompest.async <https://pypi.python.org/pypi/stompest.async/>`_.
+In order to keep the stompest package self-consistent, the asynchronous client is available as a separate package `stompest.twisted <https://pypi.python.org/pypi/stompest.twisted/>`_.

 Installation
 ============